 What to Do the Day After the Wedding

 1. Relax!
 This is definitely the most obvious, but I think since a lot of bride and grooms have spent the last week or so in a constant “go go go!” mode, they sometimes forget to just relax, unwind, and enjoy their first day as husband and wife!
 Sleep in, eat breakfast in bed, wear your pajamas all day, and just take that time to reflect on how amazing your wedding night was!

 2. Make it Facebook official.
 Because nothing is official until it’s Facebook official!
 Am I right!?
-Well, no, I’m obviously joking, but, if you and your hubby are already marked as “in a relationship” on Facebook, make sure to switch it over to “Married” and let the whole (Facebook) world know that you just tied the knot!
+Well, no, I’m obviously joking, but, if you and your new spouse are already marked as “in a relationship” or "engaged" on Facebook, make sure to switch it over to “Married” and let the whole (Facebook) world know that you just tied the knot!

 3. Eat leftover cake.
 Can you say, yum?
 Many couples don’t get a chance to eat the cake on their wedding night (besides that adorable wedding photo of you guys feeding each other cake) so why not indulge in some sweets for breakfast!?

 4. Open presents.
 Probably one of the most fun parts about after the wedding - opening all of your cards and presents!
+Whether you made a wedding registry or left it up to chance, there's no doubt that wedding presents are an exciting part of the whole wedding experience.
 Spend the afternoon in bed opening present after present, but don’t forget to take note of who got you what so you can send out your thank-you’s!

 5. Pack for your honeymoon.
 This definitely is not necessary if your honeymoon is a few weeks out, but if your big trip is only a couple days away, it’s definitely worth spending an hour or two packing up everything!